 The all-women ensemble, das Femmes, was formed in 1998.
 The number of members has ranged from seven to twelve, coming from a variety of backgrounds and occupations.
 Several are alumni of Brandon University.
 The group performs without a conductor, and enjoys presenting dynamic and eclectic programming, ranging from Gregorian chant to contemporary Canadian composers.
-Last season the ensemble staged a Christmas show in collaboration with Prairie Blend, a men’s choir from Brandon, and had the great pleasure of joining Tom Jackson in concert at the Westman Centennial Auditorium. das Femmes is busy preparing for a performance at an Equine Canada Dressage Show banquet on October 20th, and hope to combine forces with Prairie Blend men’s choir in Brandon for a Christmas concert.
+Last season the ensemble staged a Christmas show in collaboration with Prairie Blend, a men’s choir from Brandon, and had the great pleasure of joining Tom Jackson in concert at the Westman Centennial Auditorium. das Femmes spent their fall rehearsals preparing for a performance at an Equine Canada Dressage Show banquet on October 20th, and hope to combine forces with Prairie Blend men’s choir in Brandon for a Christmas concert.

 Women in Harmony – Naomi Russell, conductor

 Women in Harmony, charted in 1975, is a chorus of 16 women formerly known as the Brandon Barbershop Belles.
 One of their original members still sings with the group, exemplifying just how dedicated these singers are!
 This choir belongs to Harmony Incorporated, an international organization of 80 choruses and almost 2500 members that provides training in the art of singing a cappella four-part harmony.
 Women in Harmony meets every Monday evening at Trinity United Church in Brandon; anyone who would like to join them is very welcome!
 For more information regarding membership or bookings, contact director Naomi Russell at 204-726-8569.
 Director Naomi Russell and President Donna Neustaedter will be attending Harmony Incorporated’s annual International Convention and Competition in November in Orlando, FL.